janishutz/BiogasControllerApp/README.md

 - on Linux, you may download the tarball or you may also download the `install-linux.sh` script to automatically install it for you.
 Just note: You need to enable execute permissions for the file!

 Compared to older versions, the new BiogasControllerApp doesn't install itself as an app and only resides in a folder where you can launch it using the executable or the `launch.sh` script.

+# Features
+- Read data the microcontroller in ENATECH sends
+- Configure the microcontroller (Coefficients & Temperature).
+Old settings will be pre-loaded
+- Focus on code quality and readability as well as stability
+- Tips to resolve errors directly in the app
+- The app is still maintained and as such known issues will be resolved
+- Clean UI focusing on ease of use
+- Documented code so you can more easily understand what is happening

 # Issues
 If you encounter any bugs or other weird behaviour, please open an issue on this GitHub repository.